Gyuri1/Ansible_FMC_NAT/README.md

 # Ansible_FMC_NAT

-This Ansible YAML script creates FMC NAT Policy from CSV file.
+This Ansible YAML script creates an FMC NAT Policy from a CSV file.

 # How to install:

- Please see here:
- https://github.com/CiscoDevNet/FMCAnsible/tree/main
+ Please see here how to install Ansible and FMC galaxy: https://github.com/CiscoDevNet/FMCAnsible/tree/main

  You can install the Cisco DCNM collection with the Ansible Galaxy CLI:

 `ansible-galaxy collection install cisco.fmcansible`

+Please download each file from this repo into a working directory!

 # How to run: